Ted Kennedy (ice hockey): Face-off skills

 His face-off skills were highly regarded and it was considered invaluable.
 The April 27, 1998, issue of Sport Illustrated published "The Best Ever on the Draw", a poll of NHL experts of the top ten players of all time for skills on the faceoff, and Kennedy was ranked at #1.
 Lloyd Percival once called Kennedy the "Billy the Kid" of hockey.
 Derek Sanderson, considered the best at faceoffs in the late 60s and 70s, related how his father had him watch Kennedy on the TV to learn the skill.
 In a 1987 interview Kennedy told a reporter, "I went all-out at face-offs.
 Your centre is your quarterback and our other guys knew exactly what I was trying to do."
 In the 1970s, GM of the Leafs, Jim Gregory asked Kennedy if he would help the team to improve their face-off performance.
 Kennedy agreed but with one stipulation.
 "This can't involve (just) the centermen.
 It has to involve all five guys," Kennedy told Gregory and coach Roger Neilson.
 "Everyone has to be in tune.
 Everybody has a job to do.
 This is a team."

-Denouement

-In order to retain a consistent shape of the Stanley Cup, as there is only sufficient space for thirteen teams on each of the five lower bands, team names can only remain on the cup for 64 years.
-In 2005 the band for teams from 1941 to 1953 were removed and placed on display, thus Teeder Kennedy's name no longer appears on the Stanley Cup.